-Is this the kind of friendship that we should seek?
-Do we believe that true Godly based friendship should be an emotional appeal like this, merely because we are part of a cause together that we are friends?
+Is this the friendship that we should seek?
+Do we believe that true God-based friendship should be an emotional appeal like this, merely because we are part of a cause together that we are friends?

 I would like to go now to a very familiar scripture.

 Proverbs 18:24 A man who has friends must himself be friendly, but there is a friend who sticks closer than a brother.